-Because most of my 16,000+ followers will tell you that I am one of their reliable sources of socio-political and tech news and insights, a few pithy quotes and observations, and a pretty good way to locate interesting people to follow on Twitter.
+Because most of my 19,000+ followers will tell you that I am a reliable source of socio-political and tech news insights, a few occasional pithy quote or observation, and a pretty good way to locate interesting people to follow on Twitter.
 I am also known for writing many Twitter tutorials and tips that you can find on this site; for creating several Twitter acronyms and conventions such as the MT code; and for heavily promoting the early popular definition and use of the #p2 tag for progressives.
 I was the founder of the stoprush.net project, which built the database system that helped make the #StopRush effort one of the most successful consumer campaigns ever launched against that scurrilous talk show host.

 Oh, and I'm also kinda fun at parties.

 Why Many Don't Want Others Following Me

 Because I am known for having a loud and assertive progressive voice, which makes me a favorite target of many right wing political hit squads, as well as some disaffected progressives who often resent my support of President Obama, my dislike of pseudo-left heros like Glenn Greenwald, my pragmatic politics, or my contempt for much of the ineffectual Left that uses issue tourism as a pretext to harvest money from well meaning progressives.
 Together with @MSNBC contributor, @joyannreid, I once defined "emo-progressives" (which I later renamed "Puritopians.")
 The enmity this produced lead to all manner of assaults on me, most of which rely on dredging up past assaults o me.